This basket, called an “Ayu Basket,” is made from green bamboo and Tsudura-fuji vines.

 Green bamboo refers to Madake bamboo freshly cut while still retaining its natural green color.

-It is the shape once used for actual ayu (sweetfish) fishing, characterized by its narrowing from the base toward the mouth.It is woven with the hishime-ami technique, which creates a diamond-shaped pattern.A single thick, wide reinforcing strip runs vertically, with its ends secured by Chinese moonseed vines.This reinforcing strip also curves around the back.At the base, the reinforcing strip is pressed and fixed with thin bamboo.The beautiful weave continues throughout.The rim is finished beautifully and with strength.For the innermost curve of the rim, the inner part of the bamboo is used, since bending the skin inward could cause it to crack.
+It is the shape once used for actual ayu (sweetfish) fishing, characterized by its narrowing from the base toward the mouth.It is woven with the hishime-ami technique, which creates a diamond-shaped pattern.A single thick, wide reinforcing strip runs vertically, with its ends secured by Tsudura-fuji vines.This reinforcing strip also curves around the back.At the base, the reinforcing strip is pressed and fixed with thin bamboo.The beautiful weave continues throughout.The rim is finished beautifully and with strength.For the innermost curve of the rim, the inner part of the bamboo is used, since bending the skin inward could cause it to crack.
 The smaller the diameter of a circular type, the more difficult this rim work becomes.The rear reinforcing strip is fire-bent and woven inward.Below the rim, a palm-fiber cord is attached, used for hanging on a wall or tying around the waist.
 It is delivered tied, but is long enough to wrap once around the waist.Some natural cracks in the bamboo can be seen on the base, but please regard these as part of the material’s character.

 This Ayu Basket was originally made in the northern Kanto region, and has been revived by the maker, Mr. Kiriyama.
 Long intrigued by the distinctive basket he once encountered long ago, he set out to recreate it.